nmihreteab879-design/osticket-ticketinglifecylce-general-/README.md

 <img width="1506" height="958" alt="image" src="https://github.com/user-attachments/assets/338d7ad1-7051-4740-a2ac-b7dbe7e25269" />

-I created a new ticket
+I created a new ticket.
+Creating a ticket for an executive user demonstrates the importance of recognizing business impact.
+Executive issues often have wider implications, such as delaying financial operations or decision-making.

 <img width="1469" height="950" alt="image" src="https://github.com/user-attachments/assets/26b31f96-70ff-42a9-966f-08991559d275" />

-I changed the sla to sev-b I assigned it to a specific agent named jhon doe then I logged in as jhon doe and solved the issue.
-I also documented this
+I changed the sla to sev-b I assigned it to a specific agent named jhon doe then I logged in as jhon doe and documented how I solved the issue.
+Escalating the issue to Sev-B and assigning to a named agent reflects real-world prioritization where VIP users or leadership receive higher urgency.
+Documenting actions reinforces professionalism and accountability in IT communication.

 ## Key Takeaways